movementlabsxyz/MIP/MIP/mip-37/README.md

 Every interval `acceptorTerm` one of the validators takes on the role to perform the postconfirmation checks.
 This acceptor is selected via L1-randomness provided through L1Block hashes.
 This acceptor is responsible for updating the contract state once a super-majority is reached for a superBlock.
 The acceptor is rewarded for this service, see the [Rewards section](#rewards).
 We note that this does not equate to a leader in a traditional consensus protocol, as the acceptor does not propose new states.
 Its role can also be taken over by a [volunteer-acceptor](#volunteer-acceptor).

-!!! tip :bulb: We separate the acceptor from the validators to achieve separation of concerns and in particular simplify the reward mechanism.
+> :bulb: We separate the acceptor from the validators to achieve separation of concerns and in particular simplify the reward mechanism.

 The L1-contract determines the current valid `acceptor` by considering the current L1Block time (`block.timestamp`) and randomness provided through L1Block hashes.
 For example,